R4EPI/epidict/README.md

 ## Generating data

-The {msfdict} package has a function for generating data that’s called `gen_data()`, which takes three arguments: The dictionary, which column describes the variable names, and how many rows are needed in the output.
+The {epidict} package has a function for generating data that’s called `gen_data()`, which takes three arguments: The dictionary, which column describes the variable names, and how many rows are needed in the output.